rotkehlxen/tsp/README.rst

 "source path/to/virtualenv/bin/activate".
 To run unit tests, simply enter "pytest".
 To run the included Jupyter Notebook, start a notebook server by entering "jupyter-notebook".

+By the way: you can execute all of the above commands **without** activating the venv previously, by simply preceding all commands with "poetry run", eg. to start testing, say "poetry run pytest".

 Bayesian Statistics
 ===================